me-cooper/basic-webserver-template/Readme.md

 ```

 You can add new folders / files in `./public` as you want and access them the same way.
+Attention!
+Every file in `./public` can be accessed from the frontend.

 ---

-This template is a very easy way to:
+## Summary

+This tmemplate is an comfortable way to setup a secure and modular webserver with Node.JS.

-1. Fast deployment of a node.js webserver with basic auth without the need of a database
+- Fast deployment of a Node.JS webserver
-2. All needed frontend files are ready to embed and use: `js` `css` and general `assets` folder
+- Basic but secure authentication for your projects.
+- Client assets ready to use from public folder
-3. Easy to hook up new routes with one single `copy`, `paste` & `rename` procedure
+- Add ne routes to your site with a bare simple `copy`, `paste` & `rename` procedure
-4. fast and easy template engine for dynamic displays on frontend
+- Fast and easy to use template engine for dynamic displays on frontend

+Overall, it is a simple Node.JS Express web server template where you can use your logic as usual.
+The syntax is also as usual, except that all the overhead to get started is gone.
+You can get started right away.